azure-ai-foundry/foundry-mcp-playground/README.md

 - What steps do I need to take to deploy OpenAI models on Azure AI Foundry?
 - Can you help me understand how I can use OpenAI models on Azure AI Foundry using GitHub token?
 Can I use it for production?
 - I already have an Azure AI services resource.
 Can I deploy OpenAI models on it?
-- What's the quota for OpenAI models on Azure AI Foundry?
+- What does quota for OpenAI models mean on Azure AI Foundry?
+- Get me current quota for my AI services resource.